ruggeri/tech-notes/randos/automotive/engines/gear-shifting.md

 current_hp ? next_hp
 ```

-Thus we see that an upshift will increase acceleartion iff the upshift
+Thus we see that an upshift will increase acceleration iff the upshift
 increases wheel torque iff the upshift results in greater engine
 horsepower output.
 It is this last formulation that we can reason about
 most easily from a dynograph.